Last Updated on April 25, 2023 by The Filtery

-Read on to learn more about sidewalk chalk, along with our list of our favorite clean chalk options for littles.
+Read on to learn more about sidewalk chalk, along with a list of my favorite clean chalk options for littles.

-This post contains affiliate links, which means we may earn a small commission if you choose to make a purchase.
-We only make recommendations that are genuine and meet our ingredient/material safety standards.
+This guide contains affiliate links, which means we may earn a commission if you decide to make a purchase.
+As always, we only make recommendations that are genuine.

 Is Chalk Toxic?